 A lady ripping out the skin of eels.
 My kids freaked out about this.

-You can tell it is from Korean ocean judging from the shine of their fish scale.
+This is the fish in the stew,; belt fish called “galchi (갈치)”.
+You can tell it is from Korean ocean judging from the shiny silver color.

 This man is a master artist in Korean handicraft.
 He uses Avalon shells to create beautiful furniture pieces.
 He kindly welcomed our visit to his studio and taught my kids about his work.

 My kids learned how to inlay the Avalon thread into motif.

 Well, I told him immediately that I couldn’t afford it.

 This twin chest will run up to $100,000.

 It will take the artisan one year to complete.

 Another famous handicraft of Tongyeong is these quilted bags.
 They run from $30-150.